kmskog/dcaf_case_management/docs/user_guides/CASE_MANAGERS.md

 ### Shared cases

 There is a way to flag patients so that they are easier for others to find.
 This section is where they show up.
-This is shared across everyone who logs in on the line.
+This is shared across everyone who logs in on the city.

 To mark a patient as shared, look in the `Patient Record page` under `Notes`.